github/opensource.guide/_articles/starting-a-project.md

 ### Setting your goals

 Goals can help you figure out what to work on, what to say no to, and where you need help from others.
-Start by asking yourself,  _why am I open sourcing this project?_
+Start by asking yourself,  _why am I open-sourcing this project?_

 There is no one right answer to this question.
-You may have multiple goals for a single project, or different projects with different goals.
+You may have multiple goals for a single project or different projects with different goals.

 If your only goal is to show off your work, you may not even want contributions, and even say so in your README.
 On the other hand, if you do want contributors, you'll invest time into clear documentation and making newcomers feel welcome.